 What If God Was One Of Us ~ Joan Osborne ~ 2008

-This piece attempts to represent the incarnation in a modern setting as well as help us to see other people as made in the image of God.
+This piece attempts to represent the incarnation in a modern setting and help us see other people as made in the image of God.

 Very catchy.